katre/bibliodream/README.md

 Step 2: Train the Net
 =====================

-I'll base this on (TensorFlow)[https://www.tensorflow.org/].
+I'll base this on [TensorFlow](https://www.tensorflow.org/).

 Step 3: Run It Backwards
 ========================

-Base this on the code samples at (Deep Dream)[https://github.com/google/deepdream].
+Base this on the code samples at [Deep Dream](https://github.com/google/deepdream).